Exotic quantum statistics and thermodynamics from a number-conserving theory of Majorana fermions: V. Agreement with present theories and the possibility of experimental realization

-As stated in the introduction, Bogoliubov quasiparticles are a natural candidate for Majorana fermions due to their particle-hole symmetry.
-The Majoranic nature of these particles may be verified via a correlation of two electron beams after repeated Andreev reflection with a superconducting contact, which imposes a particle-hole symmetry and, subsequently, pairwise annihilation \cite{Beenakker2}.
+Due to their particle-hole symmetry, Bogoliubov quasiparticles are a natural candidate for a condensed matter analog of Majorana fermions that obey the spin-statistics theorem.
+The Majorana-like nature of these particles may be verified via a correlation of two electron beams after repeated Andreev reflection with a superconducting contact, which imposes a particle-hole symmetry and subsequent pairwise annihilation without the need for topologically non-trivial correlation \cite{Beenakker2}.
 Similar studies have been suggested with single electron and hole propagation in a quantum Hall edge state, so as to achieve a zero-frequency noise measurement and, thus, more reliable data \cite{Ferraro}.
-Our theory provides a possible alternative indication of mutual particle annihilation in a Majorana quasiparticle system.
-Simple measurements of thermodynamic quantities, such as the internal energy, the momentum profile, or the fugacity, may be easily explored in a gas of non-interacting Bogoliubov quasiparticles in much the same manner as they are found in an ultracold Fermi gas \cite{DeMarco1, DeMarco2}.
-Similar thermodynamic measurements might be used to prove the existence of a gas of Majorana fermions in Dirac-type s-wave induced topological superconductors \cite{Chamon}.
+Measurements of thermodynamic quantities, such as the internal energy, the momentum profile, or the fugacity, may be easily explored in a gas of non-interacting Bogoliubov quasiparticles in much the same manner as they are found in an ultracold Fermi gas \cite{DeMarco1, DeMarco2}, giving clear indication if these particles obey MS statistics.
+Similar thermodynamic measurements might be used to prove the existence of a gas of Majorana-Schwinger fermions in Dirac-type s-wave induced topological superconductors \cite{Chamon}.